 It might seem that the organism should always go for the GAPDH route: this would maximize ATP production whilst not necessarily decreasing the rate of pyruvate production.
 How would it ‘know’ about a stoichiometry n being set at some low rather than high level?
 More ATP should always be better, shouldn’t it?
 Well, perhaps it should not; if the cell were not consuming a sufficient amount of ATP in biosynthetic reactions or in maintenance, there might actually be a surplus of ATP.
-This has been shown to result in ‘overflow metabolism’ (M. J. A. van Hoek & Merks, 2012).
+This has been shown to result in ‘overflow metabolism’ (Van Hoek et al., 2012).
 We simulated this phenomenon for the same network, now not using the task reaction above but just a maintenance reaction consisting of the hydrolysis of ATP.
 We then again plotted the fluxes through GAPN and GAPDH as a function of the lower bound of this maintenance reaction whilst optimizing for fermentation flux, again setting the bounds of all other reactions bounds from -10 to 10 except for the GAPN reaction of which the bounds were adjusted from 0 to 1 and the pyruvate kinase reaction which we set to a bound of 1.
 The resulting Figure 1B shows that at low values of the ATPase bound, the flux followed the GAPN route and only when the capacity of that route ran out, it also invoked the GAPDH route.
-This illustrates that making more ATP should not always be better, as it might not produce a steady state.n(X) increases with that flux and hence with the decreasing force ratio X.
+This illustrates that making more ATP should not always be better, as it might not produce a steady state.
+The blue line in Figure 1B shows the number of ATP produced per pyruvate, i.e. the gear setting n(X), as a function of the ATP synthesis flux requested of the system. n(X) increases with that flux and hence with the decreasing force ratio X.